Nolan Reimold: 2012

-Reimold started the 2012 season strong playing in left field, hitting .313 with five home runs and 10 RBIs in his first 16 games, but was plagued by injuries, including a herniated cervical disk, that put him on the disabled list after April 30.
+Reimold started the 2012 season strong playing in left field, hitting .313 with five home runs and 10 RBI in his first 16 games, but was plagued by injuries, including a herniated cervical disk, that put him on the disabled list after April 30.
 He was moved to the 60-day disabled list on June 12.
 On June 22, it was announced Reimold would undergo surgery to repair the disk in his neck, which ended his season.

 2013

-Reimold struggled in 2013, dealing with more injuries and batting .195 with five home runs and 12 RBIs in 40 games.
+Reimold struggled in 2013, dealing with more injuries and batting .195 with five home runs and 12 RBI in 40 games.
 In order to fix the procedure performed the previous June, he was once again forced to undergo season-ending corrective surgery after limited playing time.

 After the season, Reimold signed a one-year contract with the Orioles, promising him just over $1 million for the 2014 season while avoiding arbitration.

-2014

 Reimold was designated for assignment by the Orioles on July 1, 2014.

+Toronto Blue Jays

-He was claimed off waivers by the Toronto Blue Jays on July 6.
-After four games played with the Blue Jays, in which he batted .333 with three RBI, Reimold was placed on the 15-day DL with a left calf strain on July 12.
-On July 31, 2014, Reimold went 2 for 4 including two home runs against the Houston Astros to lead the Blue Jays to a 6–5 victory.
+Reimold was claimed off waivers by the Toronto Blue Jays on July 6, 2014.
+After four games played with the Blue Jays, in which he batted .333 with three RBI, Reimold was placed on the 15-day disabled list with a left calf strain on July 12.
+On July 31, Reimold went 2-for-4, including two home runs, against the Houston Astros to lead the Blue Jays to a 6–5 victory.
 He was designated for assignment on August 26 when Kevin Pillar was recalled.

+Arizona Diamondbacks

-On August 28, Reimold was claimed off waivers by the Arizona Diamondbacks.
+On August 28, 2014, Reimold was claimed off waivers by the Arizona Diamondbacks.
+In seven appearances for the Diamondbacks, Reimold batted .294/.278/.529 with one home run and four RBI.

+Baltimore Orioles (second stint)

 2015

 On February 3, 2015, Reimold signed a minor league contract with the Baltimore Orioles that included an invitation to spring training.
-In April 2015, Reimold was assigned to AAA Norfolk.
-In June, the Orioles recalled Reimold from AAA Norfolk.
+Reimold was assigned to Triple-A Norfolk Tides to begin the regular season.
+On June 8, the Orioles recalled Reimold from Norfolk.
 He was designated for assignment on August 24, and brought back up on September 6.
+In 61 total appearances for Baltimore, Reimold batted .247/.344/.394 with six home runs and 20 RBI.

 Reimold sued Johns Hopkins Hospital and his surgeon in Baltimore City Circuit Court for prematurely clearing him to play after his 2012 surgery.
 Hopkins settled the following year for an undisclosed sum.

 2016

-At the All-Star break, Reimold hit .268 (33-for-123) in 57 games with 4 homers and 11 RBIs.
+At the All-Star break, Reimold was hitting .268 (33-for-123) in 57 games with four home runs and 11 RBI.
 On July 24, Reimold hit his third career walk off home run off of Cleveland Indians pitcher Cody Allen to defeat the Indians 5–3.
+In 104 appearances for Baltimore, he batted .222/.300/.365 with six home runs and 15 RBI.